kimberlyz/PrismTechAssessment/README.md

 ##The Vacationing Salesman

-You can run the script by calling: python Vacationing-Salesman-Solution.py
+You can run the script by calling: python Vacationing-Salesman-Solution.py if you're on Windows, or python3 Vacationing-Salesman-Solution.py if you're on a Mac.

 I chose Python because it is the language I am most familiar with, and writing Python tends to be faster than other languages.
 This is because Python doesn't need semicolons, parentheses, brackets, or a declaration of the type of a variable.